magster28/Preferences/README.md

 3. Add default values

 4. Accomodate in case the string is new and is not present in the Preferences when the key is used for the first time.

+NOTE:
+I use #if DEBUG to conditionally print the Log data.
+Change this in the Build Settings.
+Add -DDEBUG or -DRELEASE